abbassix/arithBERT/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage
-To run the project, first you need to create the training and test datasets.
-You will need to have a directory named `datasets` in the parent directoy of the project to store the datasets there.
+To run the project, you need to create the training and test datasets.
+But before that you need to have a directory named `datasets` in the parent directoy of the project to store the datasets there.
 You will also need to have two more directories: `models` to load to store models and `results` to store the resulting accuracies.
 To make sure if you have the required directories and if not, to create them, run the following lines.
 ```bash
 chmod +x create_dirs.sh